Paul Fletcher (politician): Political career

 Fletcher joined the Young Liberals at the age of 16.
 In 2009, he won preselection from a field of 17 people to be the Liberal Party candidate at the 2009 Bradfield by-election, following the retirement of former Liberal leader Brendan Nelson.
 Bradfield, a seat located in the North Shore of Sydney, has been held continuously by the Liberal Party since its creation in 1949, and is one of the safest Liberal Party seats in Parliament.
 He was required to renounce his dual British citizenship before entering Parliament, as required by Section 44 of the Constitution of Australia.
 Fletcher had previously unsuccessfully sought Liberal Party pre-selection in the Division of Cook in 2007.

 Under the Abbott government, Fletcher was the Parliamentary Secretary to the Minister for Communications.
 In September 2015 Fletcher was appointed as the Minister for Major Projects, Territories, and Local Government in the Turnbull government.
-Fletcher has served as the Minister for Urban Infrastructure and Cities since July 2016.
+Fletcher served as the Minister for Urban Infrastructure from July 2016 until he was promoted to Cabinet in 2018.

 Fletcher is a member of the Moderate/Modern Liberal faction of the Liberal Party.

 In June 2022 he was appointed Manager of Opposition Business in the House.
+He also serves as Shadow Minister for Government Services and the Digital Economy, as well as Shadow Minister for Science and the Arts.

+On 10 December 2024, Fletcher announced that he would not seek re-election at the 2025 Australian federal election.